hjanime/gMiner/Documentation/intro.rst

 To understand how to correctly form and send a POST request, as well as how to recieve the response, you can check out the files in `Extras/test/webservice/ <https://github.com/bbcf/gMiner/tree/master/Extras/tests/webservice>`_

+Essentially, the urlencoded parameters of the POST body get directly passed as keyword arguments to the run function.
+The return value is sent back to the application requesting the operation by another POST request, this time to the url specified in the ``callback_url`` parameter.

 Reporting bugs
 """"""""""""""
 The github repository provides an issue tracking system.
 You are welcome to open a new ticket in it if you think you have found a bug in gFeatMiner: